gajendhir/rnnotes/docs/npm/the-npm.md

 **[npmjs.org or npmjs.com](https://npmjs.com)** is the world's largest Software Registry used widely by open source software developers to share software.
 It has more than 800,000 packages.

 **npm** is free to use.
 Public software pacakages can be downloaded and installed from the registry without any registration or login.
+You may also choose to share your package with others - publicly or privately.

 ## Command-Line Client